 The Lamplight Wine Bar is every wine lovers’ paradise.
-The team skillfully combines 20 years of wine industry experience with a passion for food and time honoured hospitality to bring a special experience to all visitors.
-In their wine bar they pour organic wine from the taps and have a luxurious range of wines for sale.
+The team skillfully combine 20 years of wine industry experience with a passion for food and time honoured hospitality to bring a special experience to all visitors.
+In their wine bar, they've got organic wine on taps and have a luxurious range of wines for sale.
 There is expert advice on hand in their wine bar and store so don’t be afraid to ask for a recommendation or two!

 When you’re in town be sure to pay a visit to the renowned artisan Walsh’s Bakery.
 With over 65 years of experience under their belt, Walsh’s Bakery has a seriously impressive range of products for you to enjoy.
 They have loads of homemade scrumptious pastries, cakes, and buns for you to savour while relaxing with your freshly roasted coffee, taking in the stunning views of Clifden Harbour.

 RESTAURANT DARCY TWELVE

 If you’re looking to dine out in style, the family run Restaurant Darcy Twelve serves up the finest local produce to the highest possible standard.
 Combine the incredible food with the top notch service from the team and you know you’ve found a winner.
 Head chef Shane has created an ample array of dishes packed with outstanding flavours.
 The desserts, made by pastry chef Mary, are worth the trip out to Clifden alone!
 No, really, their fluffy salted caramel doughnuts are not to be missed.

 RAVI’S BAR & RESTAURANT